AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/10_Conclusion.rst

 In many situations, the migration of C code to Ada is justified by an increase in terms of integrity expectations, in which case it's expected that development costs will raise.
-However, because Ada reduces the level of processes, expertise and tools needed in a project, it makes it possible to write very safe and secure software at a lower cost than languages such as C.
+However, Ada is a more expressive, powerful language, designed to reduce errors earlier in the life-cycle, thus reducing costs.
+Therefore, Ada makes it possible to write very safe and secure software at a lower cost than languages such as C.